Here's how Israel's 'Iron Dome' stops rockets — and why Ukraine doesn't have it

 Development for the Iron Dome began in Israel in 2006, in response to the conflict between Israel and Hezbollah in southern Lebanon.

-The project was spearheaded by RAFAEL Advanced Defense Systems, a state-run defense firm that would spend the next five years finetuning the technology.
-The U.S. has invested nearly $3 billion into its launchers, interceptors and general production maintenance, according to a Congressional Research Service report.
+The project was spearheaded by RAFAEL Advanced Defense Systems, a state-run defense firm that would spend the next five years fine-tuning the technology.
+The U.S. has invested nearly $3 billion into its launchers, interceptors and general maintenance, according to a Congressional Research Service report.

 In addition to Biden's pledge, a group of U.S. lawmakers in the House introduced a bipartisan bill this week that would appropriate an additional $2 billion to help bolster the Iron Dome.